 Hungry For More Recipes?
 Subscribe to my newsletter.
 Check out Facebook, Instagram and Pinterest to see everything I share!
 And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!

-1kg low-fat yogurt
+- 1 kg low-fat yogurt

-6 tablespoons honey (I used manuka honey)
+- 6 tablespoons honey, I used manuka honey

-3 tablespoons of your favourite slivered nuts (I used pistachios and almonds)
+- 3 tablespoons of your favourite slivered nuts, I used pistachios and almonds

-few saffron strands and crushed cardamom seeds (optional)
+- few saffron strands and crushed cardamom seeds, optional

 - Another way to drain yogurt is to place the cheesecloth in a mesh bowl/colander.
 Place the colander inside a large bowl.
 Place yogurt on the cheesecloth, gather the edges and tie a pouch.
 Place a heavy weight on top of the yogurt.
 Whatever liquid drains out will collect in the bowl below the colander and you will be spared a mess.
 You might need to drain the bowl from time to time.
 See How To Make Hung Yogurt for photos of the process.

-- After 4 hours, untie the pouch and scoop the drained yogurt in to a medium bowl.
+- After 4 hours, untie the pouch and scoop the drained yogurt into a medium bowl.
 Add the honey and nuts.
 If you are adding saffron and cardamom, they would go in the bowl now.
 Stir gently with a wooden spoon until thoroughly mixed.
 Cover and chill in the fridge for at least 2 hours before serving.